FusionRico/news_finder/README.md

 News Crawler

-This library can collect live stream feed rss from a given url/s source.
+This library can collect live stream rss source from a given url/s source.
 It will collect the most recent news feed published from the sources with the use of ‘feedparser’ and ‘newspaper’.
 We will manage the data with ‘pandas’ and store the output in a csv file ready for further investigation.
 The csv file will be stored in a directory choose by the user and the name of the file will contain the date and the time when the csv was dumped.